Governing Law

 ○ SpeculativeProjected/estimated.
 Eco-modulation rules are not yet finalized in this state.

 Source: LD 1541 (2021) / LD 1423 (2025) statute; Maine DEP Chapter 428.
-SO not yet selected; eco-modulated fee schedule not established (full eco-mod fees come in later years).
+No SO selected (RFP drew no bids Aug 18, 2026); eco-modulated fee schedule not established (full eco-mod fees come in later years).

 Eco-modulation adjusts fees based on packaging design and recyclability attributes.